 The decision to divorce is never easy.
 It’s even more daunting when you have children because you have to explain the situation to them.
 It is often difficult because children may not understand what’s happening or why.
 It is important for parents to take the necessary time to have this important conversation with their children.
-At Givens Givens Sparks, our Tampa divorce lawyers provide tips on how you can prepare your children for divorce.
+At Robert Sparks Attorneys, our Tampa divorce lawyers provide tips on how you can prepare your children for divorce.

 Explain It Is Not Their Fault